-ED PAVLI? is Professor of English and Creative Writing.
+ED PAVLIC is Distinguished Research Professor of English and Creative Writing.
+Author of seven collections of poetry and two critical studies, he is also Director of the PhD Program in Creative Writing.
 His new books are Let's Let That Are Not Yet : Inferno (National Poetry Series, Fence Books, 2015) and 'Who Can Afford to Improvise?': James Baldwin and Black Music, the Lyric and the Listeners (Fordham University Press, 2015).
 Recent works are Visiting Hours at the Color Line (National Poetry Series, Milkweed Editions, 2013), But Here Are Small Clear Refractions (Achebe Center, 2009, Kwani?
 Trust, 2013) and Winners Have Yet to be Announced: A Song for Donny Hathaway (U Georgia P, 2008).
 His other books are Paraph of Bone & Other Kinds of Blue (Copper Canyon, 2001), Crossroads Modernism: Descent and Emergence in African American Literary Culture (U Minnesota Press, 2002), and Labors Lost Left Unfinished (UPNE/Sheep Meadow Press, 2006).

 His next book, Live at the Bitter End: A Trial by Opera (Sheep Meadow Press/UPNE), will be released in fall, 2016.
 Among his current projects are a non-fiction work, “No Time to Rest: James Baldwin’s Life in Letters to His Brother David,” and a novel, titled "Another Kind of Madness," set in Chicago and tuned to the sound of Chaka Khan.